dineshpinto/ml-droplet-recognition/README.md

 looks like:
 ![raw_droplet](results/real_data_raw.png)

-This a thresholding algorithm is applied and the droplet is labelled:
+A thresholding algorithm is applied to the raw image and the droplet is labelled:
 ![processed_droplet](results/real_data_processed.png)

+This is performed for a large enough set of microscope images, and used to train the neural network.
+The resulting trained model is then used on real data.

+**Note:** All biological droplet data sourced from [@cfsb618](https://github.com/cfsb618)

 ## Installation
 1. Create the conda environment from file (for Mac M1)